Aug. 16, 2021

 -If not using a spice cake mix, use your favorite vanilla, yellow, or white cupcake recipe or cake mix and add 1 teaspoon ground cinnamon, ½ teaspoon ground nutmeg, ½ teaspoon ground ginger, and ¼ teaspoon ground cloves.

 -Substitute the store-bought caramel sauce with your favorite homemade caramel sauce.
-Omit the milk or water from the frosting recipe if the caramel sauce is of a thinner consistency.
+Omit the milk or water from the frosting recipe if the caramel sauce is thin.

 Other Recipes